2026 Minnesota Twins season

-The 2026 Minnesota Twins season will be the 66th season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their 17th season at Target Field, and the 128th overall in the American League.
+The 2026 Minnesota Twins season is the 66th season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their 17th season at Target Field, and the 128th overall in the American League.

-This will be the first season without manager Rocco Baldelli, who was fired September 29 after seven seasons, finished 2025 with a 70–92 record and an overall managerial record of 527–505, which is third all time in wins behind only World Series winning manager Tom Kelly and Ron Gardenhire.
+This is the first season without manager Rocco Baldelli, who was fired on September 29 after seven seasons, finishing 2025 with a 70–92 record and an overall managerial record of 527–505, which is third all time in wins for the Twins behind only World Series-winning manager Tom Kelly and Ron Gardenhire.
+Derek Shelton was hired in October to replace Baldelli.

+The Twins improved on their 70-92 record from 2025, despite this, they suffered their second straight losing season and were eliminated from playoff contention on September 20.